Mountain Leader Training

 £350 non residential

-Our ML training courses are thorough and up-to date.
-We use experienced instructors who have run many mountain leader courses and importantly take many different groups into the mountains on a regular basis.
+We use experienced course staff who are quality assured and importantly take many different groups into the mountains on a regular basis.
 We will cover all aspects of the syllabus, while tailoring each course, so that extra time is spent on the topics you need to work on.

 At the end of the course you will receive individual debriefs on your current standard and key areas to develop if you are aiming for assessment.
 The course doesn’t end on the last day though, we can also offer advice and answer questions as you practice and develop your mountain leader skills.